This recipe is adapted from NYC’s Natural Gourmet Institute.

 - One 28-ounce can crushed tomatoes

-- 1 teaspoon maple syrup, honey, or granulated sugar (optional, see note below)
+- 1 teaspoon maple syrup, honey, or granulated sugar (optional)*

 - Chopped basil or parsley, for serving

 - Place the tempeh in a large high-sided pan (or Dutch oven) and add 1/2 cup water.
 Place over medium heat and bring to a simmer.
 Cook until all the water has evaporated, 3 to 5 minutes.
-Then add 2 tablespoons of oil, 1/4 teaspoon salt, and a few grinds of pepper.
-Cook until the tempeh is golden brown and crispy, 5 to 7 minutes.
-Remove from the pan and set aside.
+Then add 2 tablespoons oil, 1/4 teaspoon salt, and a few grinds of pepper.
+Cook until golden brown and crispy, 5 to 7 minutes.
+Remove tempeh from the pan and set aside.

-- Return the pan to medium-low heat and add the remaining 2 tablespoons of oil along with 1 small diced onion, 1 medium grated carrot, and 8 ounces finely diced mushrooms.
+- Return the pan to medium-low heat and add the remaining 2 tablespoons of oil along with the onions, carrots, and mushrooms.
 Season with the remaining 1/4 teaspoon salt and a few grinds of pepper.
 Cook until the vegetables are soft, about 8 minutes.

 - Add 2 minced garlic cloves, 1 teaspoon oregano, 1/2 teaspoon chili flakes, and a pinch of nutmeg (if using), and cook for 30 seconds more.
 Then stir in 3/4 cup wine and simmer for 2 minutes to evaporate the alcohol.
-Add the tempeh back in, along with a 28-ounce can of tomatoes.
+Add the tempeh back in, along with the tomatoes.
 Cover tightly with a lid and simmer gently for 20 minutes, stirring occasionally.

 - Meanwhile, bring a large pot of water to a boil for the pasta.
 Generously salt the water and cook the pasta according to package directions until al dente.
 Scoop out 1/4 cup of the starchy water and drain the pasta.